 You have a great deal of control over how your documents look.
 When you are working on a document you can change things such as the size, style, spacing and colour of text.
 You can also arrange text using columns, tables and lists.
 You can even insert additional objects such as pictures or graphs that have been created in other programs.
-In fact, the exercises you are reading right now were created using Microsoft Word 2003.
+In fact, the exercises you are reading right now were created using Microsoft Word 2003 and updated using Microsoft Word 2010.
 By the time you get through all of these exercises, you'll be able to do the same.